devtobecurious/discover-react/README.md

 # discover-react
-Discover react, woul be interesting ! :)
+Discover react, would be interesting ! :)